Review and road test of the Audi RS 5 Sportback

 Ten Second Review of the Audi RS 5 Sportback

 Fast, frantic but perfectly practical, the Audi RS 5 Sportback aims to be the market's definitive mid-sized high performance five-door hatch.
 It gets a sophisticated quattro 4WD system and can hit 174mph on the Nurburgring but is just as happy collecting your dry cleaning.
+The spec of this revised version looks impressive, including an RS sport exhaust system and a sport differential.
 You only truly get a sense of just how fast it is by following behind in something else.

 If you know your fast Audis, you're probably familiar with the RS 5 model - as a Coupe.
 Here though, the Ingolstadt brand's 'Audi Sport' division has taken that model's potent twin turbo V6 and installed it into the company's Sportback five-door coupe body shape for a bit of added practicality.

-It targets similarly-performing mid-sized models like the Mercedes-AMG C 63 and the BMW M3 but brings a key advantage - Audi's quattro 4WD system which is mated to a stiff, light MLB platform.
+It targets similarly-performing mid-sized models like the Mercedes-AMG C 63 but brings a key advantage - Audi's quattro 4WD system which is mated to a stiff, light MLB platform.
 Plus buyers get a standard rear Sport differential to help get the torque to the tarmac through the turns.
-Sounds promising doesn't it?
+This car was first launched in 2018, then lightly revised to create the car we're going to look at here.

 Not a lot prepares you for just how quick this car really is.
 To be specific, rest to 62mph here occupies just 3.9s, which is a fraction quicker than you'll go in what is arguably this model's closest rival, the Mercedes-AMG C 63 Estate.
 As usual with fast Audis, the maximum speed is rather pointlessly capped at 155mph, though in this case, you can pay Ingolstadt an obscene amount of money to get the restrictor lifted, in which case your RS 5 Sportback will top out at 174mph.
 The creamy, rather digitalised engine soundtrack you get as the revs rise from the 450PS 2.9-litre V6 isn't a match for Audi's old 4.2-litre V8.
 After a while though, you rather warm to the way that this Porsche-developed powerplant snarls purposefully on up-shifts and lets out little pops and bangs as you snick the steering wheel paddle shifters down through the closely-stacked ratios of the 8-speed Tiptronic gearbox.